pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/datadog/_index.md

 Time (in seconds) to allow a host to boot and applications to fully start before starting the evaluation of monitor results.
 Should be a non negative integer.
 Defaults to 300.
-* `evaluation_delay` (Optional, only applies to metric alert) Time (in seconds) to delay evaluation, as a non-negative integer.
+* `evaluationDelay` (Optional, only applies to metric alert) Time (in seconds) to delay evaluation, as a non-negative integer.
-For example, if the value is set to 300 (5min), the timeframe is set to last_5m and the time is 7:00, the monitor will evaluate data from 6:50 to 6:55.
+For example, if the value is set to 300 (5min), the timeframe is set to last5m and the time is 7:00, the monitor will evaluate data from 6:50 to 6:55.
 This is useful for AWS CloudWatch and other backfilled metrics to ensure the monitor will always have data during evaluation.

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="MonitorState-noDataTimeframe">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-datadog/blob/06e9c1e1db4afd10e4d73427db032955e67392c7/sdk/nodejs/monitor.ts#L282">property <b>noDataTimeframe</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-datadog/blob/d9a3c98a241117709c0ac0993d36a33cc3740e08/sdk/nodejs/monitor.ts#L282">property <b>noDataTimeframe</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>noDataTimeframe?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number'>number</a></span>&gt;;</pre>